k9ordon/k9ordon.github.io/_posts/2016-03-09-meteor-a-lovestory.md

 ## Preprocessing Less

-A very common tasks is setting up your css preprocessor.
-Meteors amazing package system does this extremely painless:
+A very common task is setting up your css preprocessor.
+Meteor's amazing package system does this extremely painless:

 ```sh
 meteor add less